dfilaretti/WeirdDrums/README.md

 * Although I'm a big fan of drum synth plugins, I pretty much never use their built-in step sequencer, but instead I rely on my DAW's editor.
 Related to that, I recently bought an Ableton Push2 meaning the drum sequencing workflow is heavily based on Drum Racks.
 With this setup an additional step sequencer just be redundant for me.

-* When working on my tracks I often find myself loading a Microtonic just to make a single sound (rather than the full 8-drums drumkit).
-Or, perhaps, sometimes I only use 4 of the 8 slots, while sometimes I need 50 slots (no, not really).
-With this approach you get more freedom and flexibility on how you want to use the instrument.
-Load as many instances as you want, and use/route them in the way you see fit.
-For example, I like to load a few instances of the synth inside Ableton's Drum Rack, perhaps together with other things such as samples etc.
+* When working on my tracks I often find myself loading a Microtonic instance just to make a single sound (leaving 7 of the 8 pads unused).
+Or, perhaps, sometimes I only use 4 of the 8 pads, while some other times I may need 10/15/50 etc. With this approach you get more flexibility: just load as many instances as you want, and use and route them in any way you see fit.
+For example, I usually open up a Drum Rack in Ableton and add a bunch of LittleTeknoDrummer instances, then mix and match with samples and other instruments.

-Having said that, a step sequencer sounds like a nice future addition and a great learning exercise.
+Having said that, a step sequencer sounds like a nice future addition and a great learning exercise ;)

 ## Todo / Contributions